GeoscienceAustralia/dea-devbox/README.md

 # DevBox
-Generates and AWS Ec2, and runs userdata.sh to set it up.
+Generates an AWS EC2, and runs userdata.sh to set it up.

 ## Requirements:
 - Access to DEA AWS account